Dmdv/Dmdv/README.md

 - And trading software

 ### What I usually do
-- 🥭 Backend development using Go, Rust, C++ (I have 15y C# but it's so random nowdays)
+- 🥭 Backend development using Rust, C++, Go (I have 15y C# but it's so random nowdays)
-- ⚠️ And YES, all this skills are hands-on
 - 🎾 Brushing up my skills in C++23
 - 📚 Study quant development
-- 👨‍💻 Worked at token exchange backed by real physical assets
+- 👨‍💻 Developing ultra-low latency infrastructure
 - 👨‍💻 Worked at top first cryptocurrency exchange in Hong Kong
 - 🧭 Developing proprietary exchange and matching engine
 - 🌱 Redefining infrastructure and take pleasure in coding using Golang, Rust, C++, C#